 Back to NYC 1983 to the present.... to be continued

 1956-57 Watched Elvis with the family perform on Ed Sullivan Show.
 He was hooked.

 1965 -66 Performs first show with The Distortion at the Town House Motor Lodge for the TBI’s fraternity smoker recruitment party then at different pool parties and teen dances.

 1966-67 Joe followed The Prophets the best band in the area.
 Eventually was asked to join.
 The band was all older, in their 20's.
 Joe was 15 at the time.
 The Prophets had a steady weekend gig at The Hampton Club, an over 21 club that sold liquor, which was illegal in West Virginia.

 1967 August Hears through the grapevine that J.B. of J.B. & the Bonnevilles the top group in the state, is leaving the group.
 Joe calls leader Dave Coombs for an audition.
 Dave invites Joe to come down to Morgantown for a live audition.
-The result is Dave gives Joe an open invitation to come down whenever he wants to sing with the band.
+The result is Dave gives Joe an open invitation to come down to Morgantown, WVU whenever he wants to sing with the band.
 He tells the guys from The Prophets.
 They’re surprised and don't believe that he went to Morgantown and sang with the Bonnevilles.
 Coombs gives Joe an open invitation to come down and sing anytime he wants.

 1969 September Joe gets call from Dave Coombs to possibly start a new band.